Four-manifolds, geometries and knots: Solvable -groups

-If $X$ is the finite 2-complex determined by a deficiency 0 presentation for $\pi$ then $H_0(X;R)=R/(t-1)$ and $H_1(X;R)$ are $R$-torsion modules, and $H_2(X;R)$ is a submodule of a finitely generated free $R$-module.
-Hence $H_2(X;R)\cong R$, as it has rank 1 and $R$ is an UFD.
-Therefore $H_2(\pi;R)$ is cyclic as an $R$-module, since it is a quotient of $H_2(X;R)$, by Hopf's Theorem. \end{proof}
+Let $X$ be the 2-complex determined by a deficiency 0 presentation for $\pi$.
+Then $H_0(X;R)=R/(t-1)$ and $H_1(X;R)$ are $R$-torsion modules, and $H_2(X;R)$ is the kernel of a map between finitely generated free $R$-modules.
+Hence $H_2(X;R)\cong{R}$, as it has rank 1 and $R$ is a noetherian UFD.
+Since $H_2(\pi;R)$ is a quotient of $H_2(X;R)$, by Hopf's Theorem, it is cyclic as an $R$-module. \end{proof}

 If $M(K)$ is aspherical $H_2(\pi;R)\cong\overline{Ext^1_R(H_1(\pi;R),R)}$, by Poincar\'e duality and the UCSS.
 In particular, if $R=\Lambda/p\Lambda$ for some prime $p\geq2$ then $H_1(\pi;R)$ and $\overline{H_2(\pi;R)}$ are non-canonically isomorphic.